The women behind Micro Scooters POSTED ON 08/03/2018

 Phillippa: Jane Austen – she has so much wit and insight into human weakness and strengths.
 Emma Thompson for her passion, ability and assurance.
 Angela Merkel for standing up for the the refugees and for believing we are better united.

-Anna: Harriet Harman for her bravery and commitment to improving the lives of others, Mother Teresa for leading a simple life dedicated to the care of others, Laura Tenison as an entrepreneur who not only runs a successful business but a charity as well.
+Anna: Tessa Jowell for her bravery and commitment to improving the lives of others, Mother Teresa for leading a simple life dedicated to the care of others, Laura Tenison as an entrepreneur who not only runs a successful business but a charity as well.

 What did you want to do / be when you were a little girl?